abhidp/ed-e2e-cypress/README.md

 The concept of _journeys_ is to get the test from state A to state B. They are not testing anything.
 Most times they should be only calling api endpoints to get the database/server ready for the test to be run
 Journeys are present under `cypress/support/journeys`

-## Data Selectors
+## Extra info about Data Selectors

 [Documentation Here](https://ed-app.atlassian.net/wiki/spaces/DEV/pages/398196856/Automation+Tests+-+Data+Selectors)

 ## CI/CD

-- All tests run on the PR build on Buildkite after Feature branch environment
+- Tests run on the PR build on Buildkite after Feature branch environment
-- After merge to `master` all tests on STAGING environment (see run details on Cypress dashboard)
+- After merge to `master` all tests on STAGING environment
-- After release to PROD, smoke tests run on PRODUCTION environment (see run details on Cypress dashboard)
+- After release to PROD, smoke tests run on PRODUCTION environment

-## Cypress Dashboard

-Tests executions in CI can be tracked via [Cypress Dashboard](https://dashboard.cypress.io/projects/swgayh/runs).
-These runs contain videos and screenshots of failed tests.